vlayer-xyz/vlayer/book/src/appendix/contributing/jwt.md

 # JSON Web Tokens

-Authentication into vlayer services is done using JSON Web Tokens (JWTs).
-JWTs are base64 encoded by default which may be difficult to simply eye-ball when searching for the reason that your request failed to authenticate.
+Authentication with vlayer services is handled via **JSON Web Tokens (JWTs)**.
+Since JWTs are Base64-encoded by default, it can be difficult to visually inspect them when debugging failed authentication attempts.

-This is particulary important when developing with [vlayer's devnet](/getting-started/dev-and-production.html) and you would like to generate/validate different JWT combinations.

-For that reason, we have provided a tool that's integrated with the vlayer CLI which allows generating and verifying JWT tokens that are compatible with the vlayer network.
+For most use cases, generating a JWT through the [dashboard](https://dashboard.vlayer.xyz) is sufficient.
+However, for local development or debugging, the vlayer CLI includes a helpful utility for generating and verifying JWTs compatible with the vlayer network.

-The tool can be accessed under `vlayer jwt` command.
+This utility is available under the `vlayer jwt` command.

 ## Generating/encoding new JWTs